JoostJM/remote_kernel/README.md

 To start the remote kernel:

-`python -m remote_kernel <ssh_host> [Options]`
+`python -m remote_kernel -t <ssh_host> [Options]`

+Again, options can be listed using:

+`python -m remote_kernel --help`

-Or, to start the remote kernel from a kernel spec file:
+Alternatively, it is possible to start the remote kernel from a kernel spec file (i.e. what jupyter uses to start kernels):

 `python -m remote_kernel from-spec <kernel-name>`

 Here, `<kernel-name>` is the name of directory containing the `kernel.json` kernel spec file.
-If the name is relative, remote_kernel looks for it relative to the current directory, as well as in the jupyter kernel directories.
+If the name is relative, remote_kernel looks for it relative to the current directory, as well as in the jupyter kernel directories, where jupyter kernels are installed as directories with the kernel name.

-Again, options can be listed using:

-`python -m remote_kernel <ssh_host> [Options]`

 If successfull, this will print a message like this:

 ```
-INFO:remote_kernel.start:Remote Kernel started.
+remote_kernel.start I: Remote Kernel started.
 To connect another client to this kernel, use:
 	--existing kernel-<user>@<host>.json
 ```